soundpress/RulesOfNYC/docs/c06/index.rst

 (b) Area air sampling equipment for Phase Contrast Microscopy (PCM) shall be utilized in accordance with the equipment and sampling procedures specified within the NIOSH 7400 Method modified for area sampling.

 (c) Area air sampling equipment for Transmission Electron Microscopy (TEM) shall be utilized in accordance with the sampling procedures specified within 40 C.F.R.
-Part 763, Subpart E, Appendix A – Section II Mandatory Transmission Electron Microscopy Method, Subsection B- Sampling.
+Part 763, Subpart E, Appendix A – Section II Mandatory Transmission Electron Microscopy Method, Subsection B - Sampling.

 (d) Air sampling pumps shall have a constant controlled flow and shall have the flow rate capacity to perform sampling as specified in these rules.
 A properly calibrated rotometer shall be used to check the flow rate.
 A rotometer shall be available at the work place for the duration of air sample collection.
 Primary and secondary calibration devices shall be calibrated as per NYSDOH ELAP requirements.